NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Related work

-Several works have proposed domain-independent methods for planning problem generation but, to this date, none of them have been able to generate problems that are simultaneously valid, of good quality and diverse. \cite{fern2004learning} proposes a random-walk approach to generate planning problems.
+Several works have proposed domain-independent methods for planning problem generation but, to the best of our knowledge, none of them have been able to generate problems that are simultaneously valid, of good quality and diverse. \cite{fern2004learning} proposes a random-walk approach to generate planning problems.
 It randomly creates an initial state $s_i$ and executes $n$ actions at random to arrive at state $s_g$.
 Then, it selects a subset of the atoms of $s_g$, which constitutes the goal $g$, and returns the planning problem $(s_i, g)$.
-Although the problems generated with this method are always solvable, they may not exhibit the other properties (consistency, quality and diversity), as they are generated at random. \cite{fuentetaja2012planning} also employs a random-walk approach but, unlike the previous work, it uses semantics-related information provided by the user to guarantee the consistency of the problems obtained.
+Although the problems obtained are always solvable, they may not exhibit the other properties (consistency, quality and diversity), as they are generated at random. \cite{fuentetaja2012planning} also employs a random-walk approach but, unlike the previous work, it uses semantics-related information provided by the user to guarantee the consistency of the problems obtained.
 Thus, this method always generates valid problems but provides no guarantees about their diversity or quality, since they are also generated at random. \cite{marom2020utilising} follows a different approach.
 It starts from a predefined goal state and performs a backward search for the initial state.
 The problems obtained are used to learn a planning heuristic.
 The proposed method estimates its uncertainty and uses this value to search for problems with the right difficulty for training the heuristic.
-Hence, this method is able to obtain valid and quality problems.
-However, it only works for domains with a single goal and for which there exists an \textit{inverse transition model}, i.e., for every action $a$ that transitions from state $s$ to $s'$ must exist an inverse action $a'$ that goes from $s'$ to $s$, which needs to be provided to the method.
+Hence, this method is able to obtain valid problems of good quality.
+However, it only works for domains with a single, predefined goal and for which there exist an \textit{inverse transition model}, i.e., for every action $a$ that transitions from state $s$ to $s'$ an inverse action $a'$ that goes from $s'$ to $s$ must exist, which needs to be provided to the method.